 Stem length

 Compost thermometers come with widely varying stem lengths.
-The best stem length depends on the type of composting you need:
+There’s no single right or wrong length – it all depends on the type of composting you are doing:

 If using a hot bin or compost bin